President & Chief Executive Officer

 Tom lives with his wife and three children in Anthem, Arizona.

-Alex Sardinia joined Markel in 2004 and has been serving as Executive Claims Officer with responsibility for Property and Casualty Claims in North America and Bermuda since September of 2014.
+Alex Sardinia most recently held the role of Executive Claims Officer for Markel Corporation with responsibility for Property and Casualty Claims in North America and Bermuda.
 From 2008 to 2014 he served as Managing Director of Markel North America Claims and led Markel’s transition to a Shared Service Claims.
 From 2004 to 2008, he was Vice President, Claims Manager for Markel Underwriting Managers.

 Mr. Sardinia started his insurance career in 1984 and has over 30 years of claims handling and management experience including Liberty Mutual, Mercantile and General Re, TOA Re, Chatham Re, Gerling Global Reinsurance Company of America, and Constitution Insurance Company.
 Mr. Sardinia received his undergraduate degree in Business Management from Ithaca College.